Arms Warrior DPS Easy Mode — The War Within (11.2.5)

 This section is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty or simply want a more straightforward way to play their specialization without being overwhelmed by the numerous priorities and active abilities that need to be taken into consideration for optimal play.

-Arms is a combination damage dealer that focuses on big hits and bleeds.
+Arms is a straightforward damage dealer that focuses on big hits and bleeds.
 While the base rotation is not very complicated, talents can add extra attacks or replacement abilities in order to allow customization, though it also means more playstyles to learn.
-The build showcased here is a simple yet effective play style, good for all types of game content, which is meant to help new players learn the fundamentals of Arms.
+The build showcased here is a simple yet effective play style that is good for all types of game content and is meant to help new players learn the fundamentals of Arms.

 - Cast